How Do You Do Distributive Property With Variables

 6. Check Your Work

-Always double-check your work to ensure that you haven’t made any mistakes.
+Always double-check your work to check that you haven’t made any mistakes.
 A simple way to do this is to substitute a value for the variable in the original expression and the simplified expression.
 If the results are the same, your simplification is likely correct.

 7. Understand the Underlying Principle